 The documentary

-Things We Shouldn’t Talk About is a provocative and often controversial examination of the complexities surrounding the bitter division in this country.
-It touches on issues like fear, racism, and intrinsic American values.
-Although the real victims’ suffering often goes unnoticed and unaccounted for, we seek to elevate and amplify their stories, the resilience of their communities, and their urgent need for understanding, acceptance, support, and love.
-The documentary doesn’t offer simple solutions; rather, it poses the question, with so much at stake, how can we not talk about it?
+“Things We Shouldn’t Talk About” is a provocative and often controversial examination of the complexities surrounding the bitter division in this country.
+Robbie doesn’t offer simple solutions; but rather, he poses the question: with so much at stake, how can we not talk about it?

 Things We Shouldn't Talk About is a fiscally sponsored project of the The Gotham.
 Visit our fiscal sponsors page to learn more and donate.
 You will receive a letter acknowledging your gift to the The Gotham on behalf of the project.
 Since The Gotham is a non-profit organization, your donation may be deducted from your taxes as a charitable contribution under section 501(c)(3) of the Internal Revenue Service code.